csci50-cbutler/e28/independent-study/README.md

-# Developing Web-Based Augmented Reality & Virtual Reality -- AR/VR
+# Developing Web-Based Augmented Reality & Virtual Reality or AR/VR
 ## By:  Cecilia Butler

 ## Introduction
 AR/VR has been around for a while but has grown in popularity in recent years.
 One of the main reasons is that the equipment, like the headsets or goggles, allow many to experience AR/VR easily and with little expense.

 Another reason why AR/VR is on the rise is that open source has allowed many developers to create games, interactive scenes, and videos with little investment in software.
-There are desktop software solutions, like Unity, that provide a free version for AR/VR development.
+There are desktop development software engines, like Unity, that provide a free version that includes AR/VR development.
 Some of the open source frameworks that enable developers to create these experiences using web technologies are WebGL, WebXR, and A-Frame.
-These frameworks use HTML and JavaScript to create browser-enabled AR/VR experiences.
+These frameworks use HTML and JavaScript to create browser-based AR/VR experiences.

-Web Graphics Library, or WebGL, is a framework used as a foundation, or core, by other web-enabled AR/VR frameworks because it built on JavaScript APIs for 2D and 3D imagery.
-A-Frame, which is built on frameworks that are built on WebGL and JavaScript, is another framework that simplifies the development by using what they call primitives.
+Web Graphics Library (WebGL) is a framework used as a foundation, or core, by other web AR/VR frameworks because it is built on JavaScript and provides APIs for 2D and 3D imagery.
+A-Frame is built three.js which uses WebGL as its core.
+A-Frame takes simplifies AR/VR development by using something called *primitives*.
 These are special tags that allow for development using HTML.
+WebXR is also built on WebGL and also includes libraries and APIs and also allows for integration with external controller devices.

 These frameworks support most browsers including Apple Safari, Opera, Google Chrome, Firefox, Internet Explorer.
 Let's look at these frameworks and some core concepts required to develop an AR/VR scene.

 ## Exactly What is AR & VR?
-AR/VR is used interchangeably at times and many think it is the same.
+AR/VR is often used interchangeably and many think it is the same.
 They are not the same but they are complementary.
 AR creates the interactive experience by superimposing (enhancing) a real world environment over a real world object.
-For instance, take an image of picture of yourself.
-Now create an image of a room and superimpose that over the image of yourself.
+For instance, take a picture of yourself.
+Next, take an image of a real room or landscape and superimpose that over the image of yourself.
 Multi-dimensional aspects can be added to create 360-degree viewing.
 In addition, virtual objects can be added to the experience.

 VR places an object into a virtual world.
-That virtual world can be a recreation of a known place or a completely imagined world like the imaginary school of wizardry, Hogwarts.
-An object can then be placed into this virtual reality to create an immersive experience and not just multi-dimensional.
-For example, creating an experience where you are the object placed into Hogwarts, as you move about you feel like you are now in Hogwarts roaming around.
-This is often referred to as immersive.
+That virtual world can be a re-creation of a known place or a completely imagined world like the imaginary school of wizardry, Hogwarts.
+An object can then be placed into this virtual reality to create an immersive experience.
+For example, inserting an image of a person into the virtual world of Hogwarts and simulating the person moving around.
+This is often referred to as immersive as it simulates an object moving about a scene as if they were really in that environment.

 ## WebGL